Sriram-20/PWA_Daily-Activity/README.md

 # PWA_Daily-Activity
-Progressive Web Application(PWA) is used to develop a web application which can run install from browser and working like app.
+Progressive Web Application(PWA) is used to develop a web application which can install from browser and working like app.
 We can also work in the offline mode as well. there are multiple browser like Chrome, Edge, Safari can support this.

 # Run